The Area We Cover

 This Committee, comprising of Jonathan Putt and Terry Tume, looks after the footpaths and bridleways within Parish boundaries, making sure that they are kept clear and safe.

 We employ a person to strim the paths three times a year.
 The footpaths and bridleways are regularly walked, and in February each year a formal inspection is made and delivered to Devon County Council.

 Maintenance and improvements are covered by special annual funding from Devon County Council called the ‘P3 Grant’

 The Parish Council owns the Cemetery at the Little Chapel.
 We nominate a Caretaker to maintain the Cemetery, and employ a person to mow the grass.

 Our Clerk organises the purchase of burial plots and cremation plots.

-This Committee is run by Councillors Bellshaw, Moody and Bromell
+This Committee is run by Councillors Bellshaw, Rodda and Bromell

 The Welfare Trust allocates trust funds to the disadvantaged of the parish.
 Councillors Bellshaw, Bromell and Moody sit on this committee.

 The Housing Committee works with Teign Housing and developers Hastoe Homes about existing and proposed affordable properties within the parish.
-This committee is chaired by Councillors Bellshaw, Moody and Bromell.
+This committee is chaired by Councillors Bellshaw and Moody.